 |

-Other problems caused by this massive project were the
+Other problems caused by this massive project were the release of

-of the flows of large rivers, disruption of animal populations, severe
+flows of large rivers, disruption of animal populations, severe

 alteration of a traditional way of life of the local native people, the